conduktor/conduktor-gateway-demos/topic_concentration/Readme.md

     --list
 ```

-From the Gateway side, or client perspecitve, we also see 2 topics but these are the logical topics.
+From the Gateway side, or client perspective, we also see 2 topics but these are the logical topics.

 ```bash
 docker-compose exec kafka-client \